swarnadeep13/123ofai/Python/Assignment 3/README.md

 <h3 align="center">Coursework with 123of ai</h3>

   <p align="center">
-   This contains Assignment 2 for 123ofai.
-This Assignment is about Typecasting!
+   This contains Assignment 3 for 123ofai.
+This Assignment is about Data structures!
     <br />
      <br />
     <br />